coq/coq/doc/sphinx/addendum/omega.rst

 If the tactic cannot solve the goal, it fails with an error message.
 In any case, the computation eventually stops.

+.. tacv:: romega
+   :name: romega

+   To be documented.

 Arithmetical goals recognized by ``omega``
 ------------------------------------------